UTEP-CS-1/website/staging_labs/clab3/spec.md

 Check your implementation by adding print statements to test your `WordleGame` code in `Tester.java`.
 Clearly label with comments this section of the `Tester.java` file as tests for `WordleGame`; make sure all methods you wrote are exercised by these tests.
 These tests will be manually reviewed and graded.

 {: .tip }
 In your terminal, run `javac *.java` to compile all the Java files at once, and then run `java Tester` to execute the program starting from the `main()` method in `Tester.java`.
-Once you have tested it throughly locally, submit to Gradescope and verify that all "2 - Wordle Game" (and "4 - Extra credit", if applicable) test cases pass.
+Once you have tested it throughly locally, submit to Gradescope and verify that all "2 - Wordle Game" (and "4 - Extra credit", if applicable) test cases pass (on the "Comprehensive Lab 3" assignment submission).
 If the autograder crashes, it is likely due to the method signatures described above not being defined correctly.

 ## Main